ctnava/rxtechnotes/4_access_to_drugs.md

 - Must be kept Behind-the-Counter or in a locked cabinet.
 - not available for self-service.
-- **Cannot be sold through drive-thru windows**, due to ID and logbook requirements.

 🧾 **Sales & Logbook Requirements**: